-- Establish a sense of community in the classroom, including opportunities for members of the school community to learn about and be respectful of each other's cultures. - 2.
-Be knowledgeable about federal and State laws and regulations, including those that pertain to discipline for students with disabilities and for all students. - Enforce the policies, rules, and regulations of the District, school, classroom, and Code of Conduct, including preventive and positive disciplinary policies in cooperation with students, parents/guardians, and administrators. - 4.
+- 1. Establish a sense of community in the classroom, including providing opportunities for members of the school community to learn about and be respectful of each other's cultures. - 2.
+Be knowledgeable about federal and state laws and regulations, including those that pertain to special education, and discipline for all students. - 3.
+Enforce the policies, rules, and regulations of the District, school, classroom, and Code of Conduct, including preventive and positive disciplinary policies in cooperation with students, parents/guardians, and administrators. - 4.
 Communicate policies, expectations, and concerns to students and parents/guardians, and respond to complaints or concerns from students and parents/guardians in a timely manner and in a language they understand. - 5.
 Engage parents/legal guardians when their child is subject to disciplinary action. - 6.
 Seek and receive support in preventing and responding to student behaviors in a supportive manner, including classroom and behavioral management strategies.